 In some ways, the country where the software is made shouldn't matter.
 However, I think for accounting / bookkeeping software, it matters more than other types of applications.
 This is because the people in their own country should (and emphasis on should) naturally design the software to fit the needs of their local tax and accounting requirements better than software made in another country.
 I've noticed this especially when it comes to taxes and payroll.Kashoo is made in Canada.go back to top

 Price is always an important factor for businesses.
 One thing I think you should consider is how much does it cost you to not pay for what you need.
 Or in other words, how much time (whether it's your "free" time or someone's paid time can you save by using the software).

 Kashoo is free for up to 20 transactions a month.
 After that it is $20 monthly or $16 a month if you choose to pay annually.
-See Kashoo’s pricing plan here.
+Update: Kashoo is $20 monthly or $192 for the year.

 If you're wondering about alternatives, I'm currently doing an online accounting software review and comparison.
 Currently I've done reviews of the following accounting software:

 Note: For an up-to-date review and comparison of online accounting software, please check out my ebook.